pixlsus/website/src/blog/posts/2016-12-01 Welcome Digital Painters/index.md

 * Combining painting and photography: Long before digital image editing artists already used photographs as aids to and part of making paintings and illustrations, and photographers incorporated painting techniques into their photographic processing and printmaking.

-* An important goal is also to encourage artists to submit tutorials and videos on using free software for painting, and also to submit high quality finished works made with these software.
+* An important goal is also to encourage artists to submit tutorials and videos about Digital Painting with Free Software and to also submit high-quality finished works.